 10 June 2020 is the fiftieth anniversary of Burgess’s famous lecture, ‘Obscenity and the Arts’, which was delivered to a large audience at the University of Malta in Valletta.
-This provides an opportunity for us to look back on the complex story of Burgess’s lecture and the events which provoked it.
-In November 1968, Burgess […]
+In this blog, we look back on the story of Burgess’s lecture and the events which provoked it.
+In November 1968, Burgess and his new […]

 Andrew Biswell: How to read Earthly Powers ‘The ideal reader of my books,’ Anthony Burgess told John Cullinan of the Paris Review in 1973, ‘is a lapsed Catholic and failed musician, short-sighted, colour-blind, auditorily biased, who has read the books that I have read.
 He should also be about my age.’
 Readers who lack those […]